david-jianwei-yu/12-labours-api/README.md

 ## Python 3.6 or above

-Make sure you have python 3 installed `python3 --version`
+Make sure you have python 3 installed `python3 --version`.

+Python version `3.9.0` used for this project.

 ## Environment variables

-Here is the list of environment variables used by the app
+Here is the list of environment variables used by the app.

+Please fill in the environment variables in the `env.txt` file and rename the file name to `.env`.

 ```bash
 GEN3_ENDPOINT_URL =